GitLeeRepo/HtmlCssNotes/HtmlNotes.md

 # Overview

-Notes on HTML, with HTML5 being emphasised.
+Notes on HTML, with HTML5 being emphasized.
 Note meant to be an in-depth list of HTML elements, but simply noting a few things.
 Refer to the References for a more in-depth list of HTML features and elements

 # References